AylaRT/ACTER/README.md

 * created Github repository for data + submitted it to CLARIN

+**Changes version 1.3 > version 1.4**

+* applied limited normalisation on both texts and annotations:
+    * unicodedata.normalize("NFC", text)
+    * normalising all dashes to "-", all single quotes to "'" and all double quotes to '"'

 ## 7. Error Reporting

 The ACTER dataset is an ongoing project, so we are always looking to improve the data.
-Any questions or issues regarding this dataset may be reported via the Github repository at: https://github.com/AylaRT/ACTER.git and will be addressed asap.
+Any questions or issues regarding this dataset may be reported via the Github repository at: https://github.com/AylaRT/ACTER and will be addressed asap.